Principles

 Reducing Recidivism

-[expand title=”More…”]Reducing recidivism equates to reduced crime overall in communities.
-Many community offences occur to feed the addiction.
+Reducing recidivism equates to reduced crime overall in communities.
+The bulk of community offences occur to feed the addiction.
 The brain of an individual suffering from SUD is “stuck” in survival mode.
 Neural pathways have been damaged or altered; the substance becomes something equating food or water, desperately needed for survival.
 Reforming the pathways to a “normal” state will break down that survival focus, and the individual will be free from the cycle of reoffending to feed the addiction.
-81% of residents who attend VisionQuest for at least two months do not go on to reoffend. [/expand]
+55% of residents remain crime free after 3 years.

 Reconciliation